xpack-dev-tools/cmake-xpack/README-RELEASE.md

 caffeinate ssh xbba
 ```

-On all machines, clone the `xpack-develop` branch:
+On all machines, clone the `xpack-develop` branch and remove previous builds

 ```sh
 rm -rf ~/Downloads/cmake-xpack.git